-On behalf of our 3 million members and the 50 million students they serve, we strongly urge you to VOTE NO on the Limit, Save, Grow Act of 2023 because it would hurt students, worsen educator shortages, and cause undue hardship for families by raising the cost of college, childcare, healthcare, and putting food on the table.
-Votes on this issue may be included in NEA's Report Card for the 118th Congress.

-Proponents of the bill have set up a false choice: the first default in our country's 246-year history or cruel, devastating cuts that target the most vulnerable while asking nothing of corporations or the wealthiest among us.
+NEA strongly opposes the H.R.
+2811 because it would hurt students, worsen educator shortages, and cause undue hardship for families by raising the cost of college, childcare, healthcare, and putting food on the table.
+Its proponents have set up a false choice: the first default in our country's 246-year history or cruel, devastating cuts that target the most vulnerable while asking nothing of corporations or the wealthiest among us.
 Those cuts would lower employment as well-according to Moody's Analytics, by 780,000 jobs by the end of this year.

 Even a near-default would have enduring consequences, as we have seen before.
 The 2011 budget crisis shook confidence in America's political and financial stability, hiked borrowing costs, and ushered in a decade of austerity.
-Due to ensuing "budget controls"-cuts, actually-education funding is \$8.3 billion less than it was a decade ago (after adjusting for inflation).
+Due to ensuing "budget controls"-cuts, actually-education funding is \$13.6 billion less than it was a dozen years ago (after adjusting for inflation).

 What the Supreme Court said in Brown v.
 Board of Education is still true: "In these days, it is doubtful that any child may reasonably be expected to succeed in life if he is denied the opportunity of an education."
 It is essential for ALL our students to have the instruction, resources, and support they need to succeed.
-This bill jeopardizes that goal.
+H.R.
+2811 jeopardizes that goal.